Last updated on

 Contexts as Functions 🔥

-Previously, we have seen how to represent contexts as Scala enums.
+Previously, we have seen how to represent contexts as Scala enums and as binary trees.
 Now you will try another alternative: representing them with functions!

 type Context =